AscendEX (BitMax) Token (BTMX) Price Hits $2.00

-AscendEX (BitMax) Token (BTMX) traded flat against the U.S. dollar during the 1 day period ending at 13:00 PM E.T. on May 8th.
-One AscendEX (BitMax) Token coin can now be purchased for $2.00 or 0.00003550 BTC on popular cryptocurrency exchanges.
-AscendEX (BitMax) Token has a market cap of $1.32 billion and approximately $40.14 million worth of AscendEX (BitMax) Token was traded on exchanges in the last 24 hours.
-In the last seven days, AscendEX (BitMax) Token has traded flat against the U.S. dollar.
+AscendEX (BitMax) Token (BTMX) traded flat against the US dollar during the 1 day period ending at 17:00 PM E.T. on May 14th.
+In the last seven days, AscendEX (BitMax) Token has traded flat against the US dollar.
+One AscendEX (BitMax) Token coin can now be bought for approximately $2.00 or 0.00003550 BTC on exchanges.
+AscendEX (BitMax) Token has a market capitalization of $1.32 billion and approximately $40.14 million worth of AscendEX (BitMax) Token was traded on exchanges in the last 24 hours.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.